pgbarletta/locuaz/docs/source/basicconcepts.rst

 Mutation Generator
 ------------------------
-These units are the one in charge of generating the new binders.
+These blocks are the one in charge of generating the new binders.
 These are the currently available generators:

 SPM4
 """""